OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/using-deployment-slots-with-azure-web-apps.md

 ```

 :::hint
-The reason for the first line, which removes the Staging Slot, is to ensure we are deploying to a clean slot. Â This can significantly reduce the time taken for deployments with a large number of files.
+The reason for the first line, which removes the Staging Slot, is to ensure we are deploying to a clean slot.
+This can significantly reduce the time taken for deployments with a large number of files.
 :::